Trump releases pre-taped farewell address: 'Thank you for this extraordinary privilege'

 "Most of all, I want to thank the American people," Trump said.
 "To serve as your president has been an honor beyond description.
 Thank you for this extraordinary privilege."

-Trump then condemned the riot at the Capitol -- which he's facing an impeachment trial for allegedly inciting -- and called on Americans to "unite around our shared values."
+Trump then condemned the riot at the Capitol and called on Americans to "unite around our shared values."

 "All Americans were horrified by the assault on our Capitol.
 Political violence is an attack on everything we cherish as Americans.
 It can never be tolerated," Trump said.